serkandurusoy/meteor-ilib/README.md

 More information available at [https://www.npmjs.com/package/ilib](https://www.npmjs.com/package/ilib)

 *PS: Javascript internationalization is now a first class citizen.
-This library filled in a great gap until now, but users experienced with it seem to be finding it heavy and moving on to native or more modern libraries.
-Nonetheless, this is a very comprehensive library, and provides access to `sortkey`s which no other library nor the native solution seems to provide.
+This library filled in a great gap until now, and filled it well.
+But some of those users who are more experienced with it seem to be finding it heavy and moving on to native or more modern libraries.
+Nonetheless, this is a very comprehensive library being actively maintained, and provides access to `sortkey`s which no other library nor the native solution seems to provide.
 And that's exactly what I need for another package.
 Hence this one.*